Managing servers in a cluster

 Enabled state

 A server in the free state needs to be explicitly enabled in order to be considered an active member of the cluster.
 The command ENABLE SERVER server name is used to transition a server into this Enabled state.
-Subsequently, the server may be allocated databases to host.
+The server’s initial name is its ID.
+If the server is already enabled and the command is executed with the same options, nothing is changed.

 Deallocating state